 Examples include silicon nitride, zirconia, SiSiC, silicon carbide, boron carbide, alumina, mullite, and ceramic matrix composites (CMC’s).

-Engineered ceramics have found increasing applications for high temperature, corrosion resistance, low wearability and a number of other applications.
-An example of a Class 10 specimen preparation technique is for aluminium oxynitride (AlON) which is a ceramic composed of aluminum, oxygen and nitrogen.
+Description: Engineered ceramics have found increasing applications for high temperature, corrosion resistance, low wearability and a number of other applications.
+An example of a Class 10 specimen preparation technique is for aluminum oxynitride (AlON) which is a ceramic composed of aluminum, oxygen and nitrogen.
 It is a transparent ceramic that is harder than glass.

-AlON is very hard therefore specimen preparation procedures generally require a CMP (chemical mechanical polishing) component to remove induced microstructural damage.
+Preparation Challenge: AlON is very hard therefore specimen preparation procedures generally require a CMP (chemical mechanical polishing) component to remove induced microstructural damage.
 When examining the surface, it is recommended that a sputter coating be used to increase surface reflectivity.

 |CLASS 10 Engineered Ceramics|